trinodb/trino/docs/src/main/sphinx/security/internal-communication.rst

 =============================
-Secure Internal Communication
+Secure internal communication
 =============================

 The Trino cluster can be configured to use secured communication.
 Communication between Trino nodes can be secured with SSL/TLS.

-Internal Authentication
+Internal authentication
 -----------------------

 Requests between Trino nodes are authenticated using a shared secret.
 For secure